William Coyne (executive): Continued business career

 In 1904, Coyne joined the DuPont company as a traffic investigator in its development department.
 Later that year he was appointed manager of the traffic department, and in 1907 he was promoted to director of the commercial sales department.
-In 1914 he was elected a director of DuPont's DuPont Powder Company subsidiary and was appointed to the its executive committee.
+In 1914 he was elected a director of DuPont's DuPont Powder Company subsidiary and was appointed to its executive committee.
 In 1916 he was elected a vice president of Dupont Powder.
 In this position, he was in charge of military sales during World War I. In 1919 he resigned from DuPont Powder's executive committee and was appointed to the company's finance committee.

 In addition to his work with DuPont, Coyne was a director of Canadian Industries Limited, the Dunlop Tire & Rubber Company of Toronto, and the Farmers' Bank of Delaware.
 In addition, Coyne was head of the Every Evening Printing Company, which published The News Journal newspaper.
 He retired from his business interests in 1930.